ydb-platform/ydb/ydb/docs/en/core/integrations/fluent-bit.md

 4. Configure FluentBit to send the logs to {{ ydb-short-name }} tables

-## Creating the tables for log data
+## Creating tables for log data

 Tables for log data storage must be created in the chosen {{ ydb-short-name }} database.
-The structure of the tables is determined by a set of fields of a specific log supplied using Fluent Bit.
+The structure of the tables is determined by a set of fields of a specific log supplied using FluentBit.
 Different log types may be saved to different tables, depending on the requirements.
 Normally the table for log data contains the following fields:

 * timestamp;
 * log level;